Insights & Articles

 Why Your FTP Test Is Lying to You

 Your 20-minute FTP test gives you one number.
-Here is why that number is misleading, and how two-threshold testing builds a complete picture of your physiology.
+Here is why that number is misleading, and how a heart rate normalised power and pace curve reveals the full shape of your physiology instead.

 Mar 28, 2026 · 5 min read Read →